 The mural is the longest single graffiti installation in Toronto

-On display until the construction of the University’s new Centre for Engineering Innovation & Entrepreneurship is completed
+On display until the construction of the University’s new building is completed

 U of T Engineering alumni made aviation history in 2010 by achieving bird-like flight in their human-powered ornithopter.